CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 ### Viewing help
 #### Viewing all commands
 Do you have trouble using iManager?
 Are you unsure of what to type?
-Don’t worry worries, simply type help and our help window will pop up to your rescue. <br>
+Don’t worry, simply type help and our help window will pop up to your rescue. <br>

 Format: `help`
 > Pressing "f1" will also produce the same effect.
-> Enetering the wrong command will flashed the correct usage of the command in the result display.
+> Entering the wrong command will flashed the correct usage of the command in the result display.

 Examples:
 * `help` <br>